seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 such a case as mine a man may strain courtesy.

 **MERCUTIO**
-That’s as much as to say, such a case as yours
+That's as much as to say, such a case as yours
 constrains a man to bow in the hams.

 **ROMEO**
-Meaning, to court’sy.
+Meaning, to court'sy.

 **MERCUTIO**
 Thou hast most kindly hit it.